separateurCreated with Sketch.

 Another well-known crater is Boscovich, named for Croatian Jesuit Roger Joseph Boscovich, S.J.
 (1711-1787), a physicist, astronomer, mathematician, philosopher, diplomat, poet, theologian, and polymath.
 Boscovich produced a precursor of atomic theory and made many contributions to astronomy, including the first geometric procedure for determining the equator of a rotating planet from three observations of a surface feature and for computing the orbit of a planet from three observations of its position.
 In 1753 he also discovered the absence of atmosphere on the Moon.

 Closer to our own day, there was Angelo Secchi, S.J.
-(1818-1878), an Italian astronomer who was a pioneer in astronomical spectroscopy, and was one of the first scientists to state authoritatively that the Sun is a star.
+(1818-1878), an Italian astronomer who was a pioneer in astronomical spectroscopy and was one of the first scientists to state authoritatively that the Sun is a star.

-As America magazine points out, Jesuit contributions to astronomy continue at the Vatican Observatory, which is entrusted to the Jesuits.
+As America magazine pointed out, Jesuit contributions to astronomy continue at the Vatican Observatory, which is entrusted to the Jesuits.
 The magazine quotes Robert Macke, S.J., a specialist in meteorites who works at the Vatican Observatory in Rome, as reporting that Richard D’Souza, S.J., and his collaborator from the University of Michigan, Eric Bell, recently discovered that the nearby Andromeda galaxy merged with another galaxy about two billion years ago.

 "Brother Macke is inspired by his Jesuit astronomer colleagues who are studying in a variety of astronomical fields: Brother Guy Consolmagno, meteorites and asteroids; Father Richard Boyle, star clusters; Fathers David Brown and Chris Corbally, stellar evolution; Father Gabriele Gionti, quantum gravity and cosmology; and Father Jean-Baptiste Kikwaya-Eluo, near-Earth asteroids and comets."